-As an Early-Stage Researcher, your main duties will include:
+As an Early-Stage Researcher, supported by your supervision team, your main duties will include:

-- Keeping up to date with the research area and state of the art, reading and critically analysing the latest publications related to your PhD project; - Designing suitable empirical studies to address your research question, in cooperation with your supervision team; - Analysing data from your emprical studies and disseminating your results both internally and externally as part of seminars; - Preparing your findings for suitable conference and journal articles; - Actively participating in all relevant activities organised by the network as advised by the Supervisor; - Attending meetings as required, to discuss the project.
-This will involve occasional EU-wide travel;
+- Keeping up to date with the research area and state of the art, reading and critically analysing the latest publications related to your PhD project; - Designing suitable empirical studies, and/or identifying and reusing existing datasets, to address your research questions; - Analysing the empirical data and developing models and computer simulations accounting for the observed human behaviours; - Disseminating your results both internally and externally as part of seminars; - Preparing your findings for suitable conference and journal articles; - Actively participating in all relevant activities organised by the network as advised by the Supervisor;

-Ensuring good day-to-day progress of work, and maintaining good records.
+- Attending meetings as required, to discuss the project.
+This will involve occasional EU-wide travel; - Ensuring good day-to-day progress of work, and maintaining good records.